Trusted

 How did Bankman-Fried earn his money?

 Sam Bankman-Fried started earning money while working at Jane Street Capital when he was around 21.
-In 2017, he became interested in cryptocurrencies and made money via cryptocurrency arbitrage.
+He became interested in cryptocurrencies and eventually started to make money via cryptocurrency arbitrage.

 His cryptocurrency arbitrage trading venture became successful, creating his crypto trading firm, Alameda Research.
 By 2019, Alameda Research was making a profit, which led Bankman-Fried to launch his cryptocurrency exchange, FTX.
 By 29, Sam Bankman-Fried’s net worth stood at a staggering $22.5 billion.